Abundant Futures

 Mariana is a Postdoctoral Research Associate at the Heritage for Global Challenges Research Centre in York, where she looks at how migration between waterscapes and landscapes shapes cultural heritage, belonging, and ways of knowing the world.
 Her aim is to document and understand how heritage is harnessed by communities in contexts of displacement.

-She will be supporting Abundant Futures with research and data collection.
-Her work will focus on investigating whether migrant-led social change on a larger scale is possible, as well as the challenges, opportunities, lessons learned, and impact of such efforts.
-This will involve conducting interviews with project participants, meeting with stakeholders, and creating a report with recommendations for policymakers.
+She is supporting Abundant Futures with research and data collection.
+Her work focuses on investigating whether migrant-led social change on a larger scale is possible, as well as the challenges, opportunities, lessons learned, and impact of such efforts.
+This involves conducting interviews with project participants, meeting with stakeholders, and creating a report with recommendations for policymakers.

 Project supported by: